Research & Analysis Wing: Canada

-In July 2020, Canada had put two Sikh men under No-fly list after Canadian Security Intelligence Service had gotten information, that both were going travel to Pakistan and carry out a ISI-backed terrorist attack inside India.
-One of the separatists was identified as the son of Lakhbir Singh Rode, a well known Khalistani terrorist.
+In July 2020, Canada put two Sikh men on Passenger Protect, the Canadian no-fly list, after Canadian Security Intelligence Service had received information from R&AW that both intended to travel to Pakistan and carry out an ISI-backed terrorist attack inside India.
+One of the men was identified as the son of Lakhbir Singh Rode, a well-known Khalistani separatist.